-Configuration Recommendation Description Use client-side events.
 ADF Rich Client framework provides the client-side event model based on component-level events rather than DOM level.
 The client-side event model is a very useful feature that can speed up the application.
-Review the following performance considerations: Consider using client-side events for relatively simple event handling that can be done on the client side.
+Review the following performance considerations:

+- Consider using client-side events for relatively simple event handling that can be done on the client side.
 This improves client side performance by reducing the number of server round trips.
-Also, it can increase server-side throughput and scalability since requests do not have to be handled by the server.
-By default, the events generated on the client by the client components are propagated to the server.
+Also, it can increase server-side throughput and scalability since requests do not have to be handled by the server. - By default, the events generated on the client by the client components are propagated to the server.
 If a client-side event handler is provided, consider canceling the event at the end of processing so that the event does not propagate to the server.

-Use the "id" attribute.
-The "id" attribute should not be longer than 7 characters in length.
-This is particularly important for naming containers.
-A long id can impact performance as the amount of HTML that must be sent down to the client is impacted by the length of the ids.
-Use client-side components.
-ADF Rich Client framework has client-side components that play a role in client-side event handling and component behavior.
-The clientComponent attribute is used to configure when (or if) a client-side component should be generated.
-Setting clientComponent attribute to TRUE has a performance impact, so determine if its necessary to generate client-side components.
-For more information, see "Client-side Components" in Oracle Fusion Middleware Web User Interface Developer's Guide for Oracle Application Development Framework.
+Use the "visible" and "rendered" attributes.

+Use client-side events.

-Table 7-3 (Cont.)
+Table 8-3 (Cont.)
 ADF Faces Component Attributes